 Perfect solution for more advanced documents that need to be edited or displayed in the browser.

 Supports collaboration features like track changes and comments out of the box.

-The following tables compare the features of the Paste from Word CKEditor 5 plugin and the Import from Word feature.
-For more detailed Import from Word features overview, please refer to the content formatting guide.
+The following tables compare the features of the Paste from Office and Paste from Office Enhanced CKEditor 5 plugin and the Import from Word feature.
+For a more detailed Import from Word features overview, please refer to the content formatting guide.

 ⚠ Import: Track Changes for unsupported features will preserve the original content of the author’s suggestion.
 However, they will not be recognized as proper Track Changes suggestions.
 As an example, if a user adds a table using Track Changes, the table will be output in HTML, but it will not be marked as a suggestion.
 That limitation is going to be fixed soon, with upcoming Import From Word releases.